cybruGhost/THE-CUBE/README.md

 We **do not host** content at all.
 We **do not store** personal data and we don't share it.

-At TheCube, users choose their own APIs, browse curated shows, and stream instantly — all inside a sleek, intuitive UI inspired by platforms you already love.
+At TheCube, users choose their, browse curated shows, and stream instantly — all inside a sleek, intuitive UI inspired by platforms you already love.

 ---